Oradour-sur-Glane massacre: Background

 In February 1944, the 2nd SS Panzer Division Das Reich was stationed in the Southern French town of Valence-d'Agen, north of Toulouse, waiting to be resupplied with new equipment and fresh troops.
 Following the Normandy landings in June 1944, the division was ordered north to help stop the Allied advance.
 One of its units was the 4th SS Panzer Grenadier Regiment "Der Führer".
 Its staff included regimental commander SS-Standartenführer Sylvester Stadler, SS-Sturmbannführer Adolf Diekmann commanding the 1st Battalion and SS-Sturmbannführer Otto Weidinger, Stadler's designated successor who was with the regiment for familiarisation.
 Command passed to Weidinger on 14 June.

 Early on the morning of 10 June 1944, Diekmann informed Weidinger that he had been approached by two members of the Milice, a paramilitary force of the Vichy Regime.
 They claimed that a Waffen-SS officer was being held prisoner by the French Resistance in Oradour-sur-Vayres, a nearby village.
 The captured officer was claimed to be SS-Sturmbannführer Helmut Kämpfe, commander of the 2nd SS Panzer Reconnaissance Battalion (also part of the Das Reich division).
-He may have been captured by the Maquis du Limousin the day before.
+Kämpfe was captured by the Maquis du Limousin the day before while traveling in a German army vehicle marked as an ambulance protected by the Geneva Convention.

 Massacre

 On 10 June, Diekmann's battalion sealed off Oradour-sur-Glane and ordered everyone within to assemble in the village square to have their identity papers examined.
 This included six non-residents who happened to be bicycling through the village when the SS unit arrived.
 The women and children were locked in the church, and the village was looted.
 The men were led to six barns and sheds, where machine guns were already in place.

-According to a survivor's account, the SS men then began shooting, aiming for their legs.
-When victims were unable to move, the SS men covered them with fuel and set the barns on fire.
-Only six men managed to escape.
-One of them was later seen walking down a road and was shot dead.
-In all, 190 Frenchmen died.
+According to a survivor's account, the SS men then began shooting, aiming for the victims' legs.
+When they were unable to move, the SS men covered them with fuel and set the barns on fire.
+Only five men and one woman managed to escape.
+A seventh initial survivor was later seen walking down a road and was shot dead.
+In all, 190 of the men died.